Is There a Freely App? What Actually Runs Freely — and How to Use It Abroad

 The Netgem PLEIO if you also want NOW and the full Play Store; the Manhattan Aero if you want a cheaper, simpler box — Netflix and the other big apps are on both.
 Both work abroad with a residential-IP VPN router.

 So yes — Freely is an app, just not one you can drop onto a Fire Stick, or an LG or Samsung TV.
-On a fully-online Freely box like the PLEIO or Aero, paired with a UK residential-IP router, you get free UK live TV — guide, Restart and catch-up — working abroad exactly as it does at home.
+On a fully-online Freely box like the PLEIO or Aero, paired with a UK residential-IP router, you get UK live TV — guide, Restart and catch-up — working abroad exactly as it does at home.
 Pick the box that suits you, add the router, and you’re sorted.